An Ontology-Based Recommender System with an Application to the Star Trek Television Franchise: Materials and Methods

-In this paper we exploit the flexibility of the \textsf{IKNN} model by using different representations of the items to build alternatives for $S$.
-In the following subsections we present a set of item-similarity functions using three different representations for the items.
-First, in Subsection~\ref{sec:textual}, the items have textual representations, which produce a CBF recommender when used in Eq.~(\ref{eq:iknn}).
-Second, in Subsection~\ref{sec:tag_representation}, the items are represented by sets of tags from a controlled vocabulary (i.e. tags), making the approach a KBF recommender.
-Finally, in Subsection~\ref{sec:ontology_based}, the tags are arranged in a semantic hierarchical structure, converting the previous approach into an OBF recommender.

-In that subsection, we present a novel approach to compare items based on an ontology, which instead of modeling items, the ontology is used to models item features.
-This strategy allows one to leverage the knowledge of an ancillary ontology when the ontology that models the items is either considerably smaller or non-available.
+In this paper, we exploit the flexibility of the \textsf{IKNN} model by using different representations of items to build alternatives for $S$.
+In~the following subsections, we present a set of item-similarity functions using three different representations for the items.
+First, in~Section~\ref{sec:textual}, the~items have textual representations, which produce a CBF recommender when used in Equation~(\ref{eq:iknn}).
+Second,~in Section~\ref{sec:tag_representation}, the~items are represented by sets of tags from a controlled vocabulary (i.e., tags), making the approach a KBF recommender.
+Finally, in~Section~\ref{sec:ontology_based}, the~tags are arranged in a semantic hierarchical structure, converting the previous approach into an OBF recommender.
+In~that subsection, we present a novel approach to compare items based on an ontology which, instead of modeling items, uses the ontology itself to model item features.
+This strategy allows one to leverage the knowledge of an ancillary ontology when the ontology that models the items is either considerably smaller or~non-available.

-\subsubsection{Textual Representation}
+\subsubsection{Textual~Representation}

-In many scenarios it is possible to obtain a textual representation for the items to be considered by an RS.
-Such representations can range from short descriptions to complete item representations in the case of textual documents (e.g. books, articles, contracts).
-The most common approach to build a textual similarity function is to use the vector space model approach~\cite{Dubin2004}, which consist of building a word-item matrix from the collection of texts to be compared.
-The entries of this matrix $\mathbf{M}={m_{w,i}}$ are weights associated to the occurrence of the word~$w$ in the text associated to the item~$i$.
-The weights $m_{w,i}$ are commonly determined using the well-known term frequency--inverse document frequency \emph{tf-idf} weighting schema
+In many scenarios, it is possible to obtain a textual representation for the items to be considered by an RS.
+Such representations can range from short descriptions to complete item representations in the case of textual documents (e.g., books, articles, contracts).
+The~most common approach to build a textual similarity function is to use the vector space model approach~\cite{Dubin2004}, which consists of building a word-item matrix from the collection of texts to be compared.
+The~entries of the matrix $\mathbf{M} = {m_{w,i}}$ are weights associated with the occurrence of the word~$w$ in the text associated with the item~$i$.
+The~weights $m_{w,i}$ are commonly determined using the well-known term frequency--inverse document frequency \emph{tf-idf} weighting schema